Is a Home Equity Loan a Good Idea?

 3. Requires High Equity

 You'll need a minimum of 20% equity in the home, but ideally, you'll need higher equity.
-Some lenders may allow you to take a loan with 15% equity, but you will need a solid credit score and a good to acceptable debt-to-income (DTI) ratio.
+Some lenders may allow you to take a loan with 15% equity, but you will need a solid credit score and an acceptable debt-to-income (DTI) ratio.
 For most homeowners, it takes around five to 10 years to build up 15% to 20% of home equity.
 Even if you have higher equity, you'll lose that equity when you take the loan.

 4. Need a Good Credit Score